 Photo from Canva

-• Keep track of all necessary receipts to submit for reimbursement.
-Costs that are paid include payment for rental vehicles and packing materials, moving equipment such as hand trucks, gas and oil expenses, weight tickets and highway tolls.
+- Keep track of all necessary receipts to submit for reimbursement.
+Expenses that you'll be reimbursed for include payment for rental vehicles and packing materials, moving equipment such as hand trucks, gas and oil expenses, weight tickets and highway tolls.

 Get Organized!